G$^2$uardFL: Safeguarding Federated Learning Against Backdoor Attacks through Attributed Client Graph Clustering: Threat Model and Design Goals

 \subsection{Attacker's Goals}

-Before outlining the design objectives of G$^2$uardFL, it is crucial to clarify the aims of attacker $\mathcal{A}$.
+Before elucidating the design objectives of G$^2$uardFL, it is imperative to clarify the objectives of attacker $\mathcal{A}$.

 \textbf{Efficiency}.
-The attacker aims to enhance the performance of the poisoned model $F_{\tilde{G}} (\cdot)$ on backdoored samples to the highest extent possible.
+The attacker strives to maximize the performance of the poisoned model $F_{\tilde{G}} (\cdot)$ on backdoored samples.

 \textbf{Stealthiness}.
-Despite achieving high performance on backdoored samples, the attacker also aims to ensure that the performance of the poisoned model $F_{\tilde{G}} (\cdot)$ closely parallels that of the normal model $F_{G} (\cdot)$ on benign samples, i.e.,
+In addition to achieving high performance on backdoored samples, the attacker endeavors to ensure that the performance of the poisoned model $F_{\tilde{G}} (\cdot)$ closely resembles that of the normal model $F_{G} (\cdot)$ on benign samples.
+Specifically, the attacker aims to achieve:

-The attacker utilizes a variety of methods, such as decreasing PDR and adjusted loss functions, to diminish the distances between poisoned weights $\tilde{W}$ and normal weights $W$ to a threshold value $\eta$, i.e., $\opn{dist} (\tilde{W}, W) \leq \eta$.
-The threshold can be estimated by comparing the disparities in distances between local malicious weights and global weights, as well as the distances between local weights trained on normal data and global weights.
+The attacker employs various strategies, such as reducing PDR and adjusting loss functions, to minimize the discrepancy between normal weights $W$ and poisoned weights $\tilde{W}$ to a threshold value $\eta$, i.e., $\opn{dist} (W, \tilde{W}) \leq \eta$.
+The threshold can be estimated by comparing disparities in distances between local poisoned weights and global weights, as well as the distances between local weights trained on normal data and global weights.